Manan-Khanna05/JARVIS-NOVA/README.md

 ### API Keys

-Many of JARVIS-MARK5’s functionalities require API keys, such as for OpenAI and Groq.
+Many of JARVIS-NOVA’s functionalities require API keys, such as for OpenAI and Groq.
 Ensure that you have signed up for these services and obtained API keys.
 You will then need to include them in the respective configuration files, as described in the section for each module.

 ### Perplexica Configuration